plug.slack¶

 Message originating from Slack.

-• json (dict) – Slack API message event data.
+json (dict) – Slack API response payload from postMessage.

 Parsed message object.